TechDocsStudio/biel-docs/docs/configuration/whitelabel.md

 ---
-sidebar_position: 5
+sidebar_position: 7
 ---

 # Whitelabel

-:::info
+:::note
-This feature is only available on the [Professional](https://biel.ai#pricing) and [Unlimited](https://biel.ai#pricing) plans.
+This feature is available on the **Professional** plan and above.
 :::

-Biel.ai offers a white labeling option which allows you to hide the Biel.ai logo from the bottom of the chatbot, ensuring a seamless experience for your users.
+Biel.ai offers a white labeling option which allows you to hide the "Powered by Biel.ai" text and logo from the chatbot widget.
+This feature is useful when you want to maintain a consistent brand experience on your website without any third-party branding.

 ## Steps